crazzfeng/sendcloud-docs/docs/Integrations/sms.md

 ---
 ## How to integrate SMS service

+Step 1: Navigate to Integration Module

+Log into your Aurora SendCloud platform dashboard, locate the left-side navigation menu on the Overview page, and click on the fourth icon labeled [Integrations]

 ## How to create a SMS template

 ## How to send SMS message